COAST & COUNTRY

 Catch a dedicated bus back to Torquay from Totnes.
 If the weather permits it will be an open-top bus.
 For full details ring 01803 555872 or book on the website by clicking the link below.

-Greenway was the holiday home of Agatha Christie, Torquay’s most famous author.
-It is situated on the River Dart and is about 30 minutes by car from Torquay.
+Greenway was the holiday home of Agatha Christie and is situated on the River Dart near to Galmpton Village.

 Agatha Christie described Greenway as “the loveliest place in the world”.
 The National Trust now run the house and gardens.
 Every room is filled with mementos from Christie’s travels, just as she left them.